ericeilertson/safe_documentation/framework.md

 ## Security Review Provider Selection

 The reputation and integrity of the Security Review Providers are as important as their technical expertise.
-If there is a belief that the SRP delivers work of variable quality this brings into question all of the reports they produce.
+If there is a belief that the SRP delivers work of variable quality this brings into question all the reports they produce.
 Similarly, a conflict of interest degrades the value of the reports and in turns decreases the value of the SAFE program.